-- 5 remains in hydrostatic equilibrium.
+vapor under the canopy remains in hydrostatic equilibrium.
 Evaporation from soil and the upward fluxes of water vapor from beneath the canopy are absent.
 Water vapor partial pressure p_w conforms to Eq.
 (8) (with p and h changed for p_w and h_w , respectively) and remains practically constant under the canopy with $z_c \ll h_w$, $p_w(z) \approx p_w(0) \equiv p{ws}$.
-Relative humidity RH(z), which is equal to 100% immediately above the wet soil surface, decreases - with height as $RH(z)=1/\exp\{[T_w/T_s]-[T_w/T(z)]\}$, cf. Eqs.
-(8) and (9) (Szarzynski and Anhuf, 2001).
+Relative humidity RH(z), which is equal to 100% immediately above the wet soil surface, decreases with height as $RH(z) = 1/\exp\{[T_w/T_s] - [T_w/T(z)]\}$, cf. (8) and (9) and see Fig. 5b.

 The daytime hydrostatic equilibrium of the saturated water vapor above the ground surface under the closed canopy prevents biotically uncontrolled losses of soil water to the upper atmosphere.
-This mechanism explains why the ground surface of undis-

-- turbed closed-canopy forests always remains wet, which is manifested as low fire susceptibility of undisturbed natural forests with closed canopies (Cochrane et al., 1999; Nepstad et al., 2004).
-In higher latitudes, where the solar angle is lower than in the tropics and solar beams at midday are slanting rather than perpendicular to the surface, the daytime temperature inversion within the canopy can arise at a lesser degree - of canopy closure than in the tropics, as far as the lower solar angle diminishes the difference in the solar radiation obtained by canopy and inter-canopy patches, e.g., (Breshears et al., 1998).
+This mechanism explains why the ground surface of undisturbed closed-canopy forests always remains wet, which is manifested as low fire susceptibility of undisturbed natural forests with closed canopies (Cochrane et al., 1999; Nepstad et al., 2004).
+In higher latitudes, where the solar angle is lower than in the tropics and solar beams at midday are slanting rather than perpendicular to the surface, the daytime temperature inversion within the canopy can arise at a lesser degree of canopy closure than in the tropics, as far as the lower solar angle diminishes the difference in the solar radiation obtained by canopy and inter-canopy patches (e.g., Breshears et al., 1998).

-At nighttime the soil surface under the closed canopy is warmer than the canopy due to the rapid radiative cooling of the latter (Shuttleworth et al., 1985; Szarzynski and

-25 Anhuf, 2001).
-The observed temperature lapse rate Γ{ob} is positive and can exceed the mean global value of 6.5 K km-1 by dozens of times (Szarzynski and Anhuf, 2001).
-This leads to a very high value of the compression coefficient β , Eq.
-(12), for water vapor.
+At nighttime the soil surface under the closed canopy is warmer than the canopy due to the rapid radiative cooling of the latter (Shuttleworth et al., 1985; Szarzynski and Anhuf, 2001).
+The observed temperature lapse rate G{ob} is positive and can exceed the mean global value of 6.5 K km-1 by dozens of times, Fig. 5c.
+This leads to a very high value of the compression coefficient β (12) for water vapor.
 Water vapor is saturated in the entire atmospheric column under the canopy.
-For example, in the tropical forests of Venezuela the nighttime lapse rate under the canopy is about Γ{ob} =70 K km-1 " $\Gamma{H{2}O}$ (Szarzynski and Anhuf, 2001), which corresponds to β =36, see Eq.
-(12).
-Relative humidity under the canopy is then equal to 100% at all heights.
-In spite of the huge evaporative force, Eq.
-(14) that arises at large values of β , the ascending fluxes of air under the closed canopy of natural forests remain small due to the high aerodynamic resistance of the trees.
+For example, in the tropical forests of Venezuela the nighttime lapse rate under the canopy is about $G{ob} = 70$ K km-1 >> $G{\rm H{2}O}$,

+Fig. 5c, which corresponds to $\beta = 36$, see (12).
+Relative humidity under the canopy is equal to 100% at all heights, Fig. 5d.
+In spite of the huge evaporation force (14) that arises at large values of β , the ascending fluxes of air under the closed canopy of natural forests remain small due to the high aerodynamic resistance of the trees.